-In the case of steady uniform flow the depth and velocity are not changing with distance along the channel hence, $\frac{dy}{dx} = 0$.
-From Equation (6.2.94) and Equation (6.2.98) it can be seen that this only occurs when $S_0 = S_f = S_e$.
+In the case of steady uniform flow the depth and velocity are not changing with distance along the channel hence, $\frac{dy}{dx} = 0$ .
+From Equation (6.2.94) and Equation (6.2.98) it can be seen that this only occurs when $S_0 = S_f = S_e$ .

 2.9.
-Numerical Modelling - Two Dimensional Models of Flood Flows ς : is the water surface elevation relative to a fixed datum (m).
+Numerical Modelling - Two Dimensional Models of Flood Flows

 Fully 2D hydrodynamic models are based on the numerical solution of depth-averaged equations describing the conservation of mass and momentum in two horizontal dimensions x and y.
-In a form used by many of the commonly used 2D models, these equations can expressed in terms of three main dependent variables; ς , u and v, as shown in Figure 6.2.22.
+In a form used by many of the commonly used 2D models, these equations can expressed in terms of three main dependent variables; $\varsigma$ , u and v, as shown in Figure 6.2.22.